integreat-io/integreat/README.md

 ```

 ## Datatype definitions
-To do anything with Integreat, you need define one or more datatypes.
+To do anything with Integreat, you need to define one or more datatypes.
 They
 describe the data you expected to get out of Integreat.
 A type will be
 associated with a source, which is used to retrieve data for the type.